-- 1. If you agree to join the Immune Defence study, you will need to sign up to the Immune Defence website or get in touch with the research team if you have any questions. - 2.
+- 1. If you agree to take part in the Immune Defence study, you will need to sign up to the Immune Defence website (please see the enclosed 'How to Take Part' sheet). - 2.
 You will then be asked to complete a consent form online to show that you agree to take part. - 3.
-You will then be asked about any colds, flu or similar infections you have had in the last year.
+You will then be asked about any colds, flu, or similar infections you have had in the last year to see if the study is right for you.
+You will be able to take part if you normally have at least one infection per year. - 4.
 We will also ask you some general questions about your health to check that the study is right for you.
 The study is not right for everyone.
-Unfortunately, you will not be able to take part if you are allergic to nasal sprays or regularly use nasal sprays when you have a cough, cold or similar illness.
-Also, you will not be able to take part if you are currently pregnant or planning pregnancy in the next 12 months. - 4.
-If the study is right for you, you will be asked to fill in some further questions about yourself and your general health. - 5.
-You will then be put into one of 4 groups by chance.
-These different groups will help us to find out the best way to help reduce the number and severity of colds, flu or similar infections.
-Putting people into groups by chance will make sure that the groups are the same to start with and allow a fair comparison between the groups.
+Unfortunately, you will not be able to take part if you have a known allergy to nasal sprays, or regularly use nasal sprays when you have a cough, cold or similar illness (you can still take part if you use nasal sprays for hayfever or nasal decongestants).
+Also, if you are currently pregnant or planning pregnancy in the next 12 months, or breastfeeding, you will not be able to take part in the study. - 5.
+If the study is right for you, you will be asked to fill in some further questions about yourself and your general health.
+You will then be put into one of 4 groups completely by chance Putting people into groups by chance will make sure that the groups are the same to start with and allow a fair comparison between the groups.
+You will not be able to choose which group you are put in or change groups after you have been allocated, so it is important that you are happy to be in any of the groups before deciding whether to take part.
 In all groups you will carry on receiving usual care from your doctor or nurse.